 How can I get a PADI certificate?

-So you’ve made the decision to dive right in and become a PADI pro, but aren’t too sure where to start?
+So you’ve made the decision to become a PADI pro, but aren’t sure where to start?

-With the marine conservation expedition in Seychelles you can get your PADI Advanced Open Water and Coral Reef Research Diver Distinctive Speciality qualifications.
+With the marine conservation expedition in Seychelles, you can get your PADI Advanced Open Water and PADI Coral Reef Research Diver Distinctive Specialty qualifications.
 You’ll achieve all this while simultaneously working towards marine conservation goals alongside the local government.

 In Fiji, you can learn to dive like a PADI pro and experience the warm waters of the south Pacific Ocean while also gathering data that will aid the local management of marine protected areas.
 Doing this will help with the long-term protection of delicate coral reefs and marine ecosystems.

 Dive head-first into one of our marine conservation volunteer programs and make an impact while you become a PADI professional.

 Megan Colborne is a content writer from South Africa with a passion for travel and adventure.
 Megan has an honours-level degree in Journalism specialising in writing and editing, as well as digital media.